puzzle/kubernetes-techlab/labs/08_database.md

 deployment.apps/springboot-mysql created
 ```

-As soon as the Docker image for mysql:5.6 has been pulled, you will see a new pod using `kubectl get pods`.
+As soon as the container image for mysql:5.6 has been pulled, you will see a new pod using `kubectl get pods`.

 The environment variables defined in the deployment configure the MySQL pod and how our frontend will be able to access it.